dennis-aclue/testing-react-with-jest-and-rtl/README.md

 9. Update package.json for React Error message: SyntaxError: Cannot use import statement outside a module
    ```"test": "react-scripts test --transformIgnorePatterns \"node_modules/(?!axios)/\"",

+### Await and Async ###

-### When you are waiting for something to appear asynchronously on the page, you must use "await" and "findBy" ###
+When you are waiting for something to appear asynchronously on the page, you must use "await" and "findBy"

+### Race Condition: ###

+You want to run the test on every system.
+Sometimes the test will fail because the system is too slow or will pass, if
+the system is too fast.
+To solve this problem, you can use the "waitFor" function.